“Just Master These Two Skills First”

 Well, you have come to the right place.
 Because I will reduce what you need to learn to ease your transition to a tail wheel airplane.

 If you first consider airplanes fly the same regardless of where their wheels are, you realize the only differences are while the airplanes are in contact with the earth.

 Airplanes are designed to be aerodynamic, which means if left to their own devices, they will turn into the wind.
 And, while nose wheels fight that tendency on the ground, tail wheels do not.

 The two things you need to master are: 1.
 Flying the airplane from the chocks to the chocks; and, 2.
 Landing straight and straight.

 You can practice these two things in a nose-wheel airplane before ever getting into a tail dragger.
 You may be doing them already.

 1. Your airplane is flying as soon as the chocks are removed...so, fly it.

 Remember, you are piloting a weather vane.
 If the wind is strong enough, the airplane will pivot unless it's chocked or the pilot takes action to prevent it from turning.

 If you are the pilot, you must control its movements.
-Always be aware of the wind from the moment you untie the airplane and remove the chocks until the chocks are safely returned to the wheels.
+Always be aware of the wind from the moment you untie the airplane until the chocks are safely returned to the wheels.

 Clearly, the rudder is the most effective control surface to prevent the airplane from pivoting like a weather vane, but the elevator and the ailerons are also important.
 Especially when the wind is coming from behind the airplane.